-This course is pending approval by the California Acupuncture Board & the NCCAOM for continuing education credit.
-When the course is approved, a CEU test will appear at the end of the course curriculum.
-Completion of the course videos and passing the test with an 80% or greater score will automatically generate a certificate of completion to be used toward licensure requirements.
+This course has been approved by the California Acupuncture Board & the NCCAOM for 2.5 continuing education credit hours.
+Completion of all course videos and an 80% or greater score on the end of course test will automatically generate a certificate of completion to be used toward licensure requirements.

-This experience encouraged JulieAnn to continue post graduate studies in the Chinese university system, focusing her doctoral thesis on the classical application of herbs.
-JulieAnn feels that herbs are wonderfully practical and incredibly effective, and hopes to encourage more of the TCM community to use herbs as a principle component of treatment.
+JulieAnn completed a doctorate level medical degree at the ZheJiang Chinese Medicine University, focusing on the classical application of herbs.
+She feels that herbs are wonderfully practical and incredibly effective, and hopes to encourage more of the TCM community to understand herbs with classical perspsectives and use herbs as a principle component of treatment.

 JulieAnn and husband Andrew moved back to the United States in 2014, and opened a teaching clinic in Asheville, NC.
 They are vocal advocates of classically based, clinically focused, tangible and effective Chinese medicine.